 It was Ben Franklin who once stated, "When the well's dry, we know the worth of water."
 Let's face it.
 There are few things as important to a community as drinking water.
 We don't often take time to think about the value that a safe, reliable supply of water offers us.
+Tap water offers us:

 - Public Health Protection

-- Ouality of Life
+- Quality of Life

-- Fire Protection
+- •Fire Protection

-- Support for the Economy
+- •Support for the Economy